Are you looking for ideas on what to post on social media this March?

 For example, “If you had to choose, would you rather be lucky in work or lucky in love?” or “Who is the most influential woman in your life?”

-Unless you’re a women’s empowerment coach, asking your followers about the most influential woman in their life has nothing to do with your business.
+Unless you are a women’s empowerment coach, asking your followers about the most influential woman in their life has nothing to do with your business.

 But guess what?
 That’s OK!
 In fact, it’s better than OK.
 It’s exactly what you want to do.

-Your feed should not be filled with self-promotional posts that scream “ME, ME, ME!!!”
+Your social media feed should not be full of self-promotional posts that scream “ME, ME, ME!!!”

 Good social media content focuses on creating positive conversations and providing value to your audience.